openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 -  SATA drives operating under IDE emulation that was configured in the system BIOS.

-Each Open ZFS system has different methods for checking whether command queuing is supported.
+Each OpenZFS system has different methods for checking whether command queuing is supported.
 On Linux, ``hdparm -I /path/to/device \| grep Queue`` is used.
 On FreeBSD, ``camcontrol identify $DEVICE`` is used.